Sonya Salomaa: Career

 Salomaa, a Finnish Canadian, first appeared on screen in 2000.
 In 2005 she took over the role of Maya Kandinski from Carly Pope in the Canadian supernatural drama series, The Collector.
 She won Leo Awards two years running for Best Actress in a Supporting Role.
 This was followed by a season in Durham County (2007) and received a Leo nomination for her role as Traci Prager.
 In 2008, Salomaa again took over a role—this time from Claudette Mink—of the character Laura Nelson, a member of the coast guard in The Guard.
 She has also guest starred in several TV shows including Supernatural, Covert Affairs and Flashpoint.
 She was one of the presenters for the 2010 Leo Awards.

 She has also performed in numerous films including the 2006 comedy, The Tooth Fairy, Shannen Doherty's Christmas Caper (2007) and 2009's Malibu Shark Attack.
 Salomaa starred as a wannabe singer coming to terms with not following her dreams in the 2006 Canadian drama Black Eyed Dog and was the antagonist of Ties That Bind opposite Brian Krause and Nicole De Boer.

 Personal life

 She now lives in Vancouver and is married to Warren Christie.
+They have one son.
+She is a certified herbalist.